hungnq97/jspservletweb/README.md

 # jspservletweb
+1.Rename file to  deoconloigi.zip and extract
-1.import database to xampp or  SQL Server
+2.import database to xampp or  SQL Server
 2.Run project
 3.Config variable Path on AddcarController to upload image car